Black holes in N=8 supergravity from SO(4,4) hidden symmetries

 \subsection{Inner horizon thermodynamics}

 Associating thermodynamic quantities to the inner horizon of a black hole is an old idea \cite{Curir:1979aa, Curir:1979bb, Okamoto:1992aa}, but the physical interpretation of these quantities remains unclear.
 Two particularly interesting inner horizon quantities are the ``temperature'' $T_-$ and ``entropy'' $S_-$ which are defined from geometrical quantities at the horizon, through $S_- = A_-/4$ and $T = \kappa_-/2 \pi$, where $A_-$ is the area of the inner horizon (defined with a particular orientation) and $\kappa_-$ is the surface gravity corresponding to the null generator $\xi_-^\mu \, \pd_\mu = \pd_t + \Omega_- \, \pd_\phi$ of the inner horizon.
 All inner horizon thermodynamic quantities $T_-$, $S_-$, $\Omega_-$, $\Phi^I_-$ and $\Psi^-_I$ are those defined at the outer horizon, but with $r_+$ replaced by $r_-$.
 It is then easy to see that \be S_- T_- \leq 0, \ee which makes the physical interpretation of $T_-$ and $S_-$ unclear.
-We emphasize that \be S_- = \frac{\pi}{G}L(r_-) \ee is not necessarily non-negative, and therefore whether the negative sign in $S_- T_-$ comes from $T_-$ or $S_-$ depends on the particular solution.
+We emphasize that\footnote{Noted added in v4: We defined $T_-=(r_- -m)/(2\pi L(r_-))$ and $S_-=\pi L(r_-)/G$.
+In whole generality, the surface gravity of the future (resp. past) inner horizon is negative (resp. positive).
+Our convention for defining $T_-$ matches the future inner surface gravity when $L(r_-) > 0$ and the past inner surface gravity when $L(r_-)<0$.
+In the subsequent work \cite{Cvetic:2018dqf}, one defines instead $T_-=(r_- -m)/(2\pi |L(r_-)|)$ and $S_-=\pi |L(r_-)|/G$, i.e. the temperature is matched to the future inner surface gravity and the entropy to the geometrical inner horizon area.} \be S_- = \frac{\pi}{G}L(r_-) \ee is not necessarily non-negative, and therefore whether the negative sign in $S_- T_-$ comes from $T_-$ or $S_-$ depends on the particular solution.